imabhnv/ESRGAN/README.md

 # ESRGAN
-Hi there everyone Abhinav here,so I gonna tell me how you can run
+Hi there everyone Abhinav here,so here I'm gonna tell how you can run ESRGAN model in your PC.
+For local machine: